letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Install
 -------

-For development of ESPEasy, a number of extensions have to be installed in VS-Code:
+For development of ESPEasy, a number of extensions has to be installed in VS-Code:

 * pioarduino IDE (by pioarduino)
 * C/C++ (by Microsoft)